ngs-doo/revenj/tutorials/revenj-tutorial-linux.md

 We will use CLC to compile the DSL file(s).
 It will

-* download sources from DSL Platform
+* gather sources/migration from DSL compiler
-* download all library dependencies that are required for the project
+* download all library dependencies that are required for the project (from Github or DSL Platform website)
-* compile ServerModel.dll using downloaded sources and found dependencies using Mono compiler
+* compile ServerModel.dll using sources and found dependencies using Mono compiler
 * create and run a database migration script

 After that we will do few configuration steps.
 So let's start.